UCSB-CMPTGCS20-S16/CS20-S16-lab01/README.md

 # Step-by-Step

-## Step 1: Navigate to  http://cyber-dojo.org/enter/show/B2D1B6D3D0 and start a new session.
+## Step 1: Start a new session

+Navigate to  http://cyber-dojo.org/enter/show/B2D1B6D3D0 and click *start* to begin a new session.

 You'll be assigned some "animal" as your avatar.
+Click OK to accept this animal.

-Then you'll see some files listed on the left.
+Then you'll see some files listed on the left:

+* instructions
+* tempConversion.py
+* test_tempConversion.py
+* output
+* cyber-dojo.sh

 You can click each file's name to see and edit its code.

 Take a moment, first to read the information below, as you click on each file and become familiar with the code inside.